-- (a)(2)(ii)(B) (2000).
+72. The Forest Service must also consider the impacts to "species-at-risk" in developing plans for the "maintenance or restoration of ecosystems."
+See 36 CFR § 219.20(a)(1)(ii), (a)(2)(ii)(B) (2000).
 "Species-at-risk" may include sensitive species and state-listed endangered species.
 36 CFR § 219.36 (2000).
 The Klamath Forest Plan mandates that the Forest Service "[c]oordinate with the California Department of Wildlife on the management of State-listed T&E [threatened and endangered] species.
 Projects should be designed to maintain or improve State-listed species habitat."
-Klamath Forest Plan, Chapter 4-27, 8-6. - 77.
-In failing to adequately review, and protect against, the impacts from suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the above noted 36 CFR Part 219 regulations, the Forest Plans of the Six Rivers and Klamath National Forests, and the NFMA. - Regarding the impacts from mining on the Tribe's and its' members cultural, religious, historical, and subsistence uses of the affected waterways, the Forest Service must "[p]rovide for Native American needs for collection and/or use of traditional resources."
+Klamath Forest Plan, Chapter 4-27, 8-6.

+73. In failing to adequately review, and protect against, the impacts from suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the above-noted 36 CFR Part 219 regulations, the Forest Plans of the Six Rivers and Klamath National Forests, and the NFMA.

+74. Regarding the impacts from mining on the Tribe's and its' members cultural, religious, historical, and subsistence uses of the affected waterways, the Forest Service must "[p]rovide for Native American needs for collection and/or use of traditional resources."
 Klamath Plan Ch.
 4-64, 24-24.
 In so doing, the agency must "[c]onsult and coordinate on all projects that have the potential to affect Native American values."
 Ch.
+4-64, 24-27.

-4-64, 24-27. - 79.
-The FS must "[c]onsult and coordinate on projects that have the potential to affect Native American values."
+23 75.
+The FS must "[c]onsult and coordinate on projects that have the potential to affect Native 24 American values."
 Six Rivers Plan IV-116, 10-2.
-"Programs and activities should be administered to have regard for and be sensitive to traditional Indian religious beliefs and cultural practices."
+"Programs and activities should be 25 administered to have regard for and be sensitive to traditional Indian religious beliefs and cultural practices."
 Six Rivers Plan IV-116, 10-7.
-Neither the Six Rivers nor Klamath National Forests notified the Tribe as to the location of the mining operations authorized as noted in Paragraphs 3 and 5.
-In allowing and/or approving suction dredge and other mining, the Forest Service did not comply with these Forest Plan requirements, in violation of the NFMA and the agency's consultation and trust duties owed to the Tribe. - 80.
-The Klamath Plan's map for Management Area 8 (see appendix to the Klamath Forest Plan) indicates that some of proposed or likely mining activities are in "cultural areas."
-This includes the Klamath River between Happy Camp and Somes Bar, and especially in and around
+Neither the Six Rivers nor Klamath National Forests have notified the Tribe as to the location of individual proposed and/or approved suction dredge and mechanical sluicing mining operations that may or will occur starting July 1, 2004.
+In allowing and/or approving suction dredge and other mining, the Forest Service did not comply with these Forest Plan requirements, in violation of the NFMA and the agency's consultation and trust duties owed to the Tribe.